 We are home to some of the most active student groups and clubs on campus, which provides extensive opportunities for fun and non-academic skills development.

 Some student organization, volunteer and club experience may be eligible to be added to your Co-Curricular Record.

 How can I find volunteer opportunities?

-Volunteering is excellent way to gain the skills and experience to reach your academic and career goals.
+Volunteering is an excellent way to gain the skills and experience to reach your academic and career goals.
 Some UM resources include: